TrebledJ/trebledj.github.io/content/pages/2023-09-22-privacy-policy.md

 [pscl]: https://soundcloud.com/pages/privacy
 [pgfm]: https://getform.io/legal/privacy-policy

+[^u]: Third-party data collection as of writing.
+Their policies may have updated since.
 [^dq1]: Applicable if commenting or logged in.
 [^sc1]: Applicable if logged in.
 [^gf1]: Applicable if filled in.